 After 15 minutes my tickets were in my inbox.
 I flew to Amsterdam, bought my bike.
 And from the very first moment, I felt the hospitality abroad.
 One Kazakhstani picked me up from the airport.
 He was showing the city the whole day and helped to choose the bicycle.
 The other one invited me to his workplace at Booking.com in Amsterdam.

 Then, heading to south to city Utrecht I realized that I was lost in a small village.
 On my bicycle, I carried a small sized flag of our country.
 Dutch woman came close and asked me about it.
 We had a conversation and she said that I was the first Kazakh she has ever seen.
 Especially on the bike.
 She asked if she can invite me home and introduce me to her family and children.
 So, on the first day of my travel, I was warmly welcomed to Europe.
 That time there was a little number of followers on Instagram, around 1200.
 However, people somehow quite quickly found me and started to invite me to their houses.
 So out of 32 nights, 14 of them I stayed in someone’s place.
-And amazing thing is I have never met anyone of them before.
+The amazing thing is I have never met anyone of them before.
 Just with the help of social networks, they found me and I found them.

 You are actively traveling and shooting videos about Kazakhstani citizens overseas, how you came up with this idea, what motivates you to do it?